KazeTachinuu/KazeTachinuu.github.io/content/about/_index.md

 ## Who am I

 Hi!
 I am Hugo Sibony.
 I am a second year undergraduate student from <a href="https://www.epita.fr/">EPITA, school of Computer Engineering</a>, majoring in CyberSecurity.
-Currently looking for a 36 months work-study program (internship) in CyberSecurity starting September 2024 and a 4-6 months internship starting January 2024.
+Currently working in a 36 months work-study program (internship) in CyberSecurity.

 ## My Education Experiences